zalando/jackson-datatype-money/README.md

     .registerModule(new MoneyModule(FastMoney::of));
 ```

-*Jackson Datatype Money* comes with support for all `MonetaryAmount` implementations from the Moneta:
+*Jackson Datatype Money* comes with support for all `MonetaryAmount` implementations from Moneta, the reference
+implementation of Java Money:

 | `MonetaryAmount` Implementation     | Factory                                                                                                                               |
 |-------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|